-- 3.78 The main findings from the Sport England Lite report of 2013 and the implications of recent facility changes can be summarised as: - the total number of sites (in Run 1) and number of badminton courts available to the community have remained the same, as the opening of the Oakham Enterprise Park has been balanced out with the closure of Kendrew barracks.
+- 3.74 The main findings from the Sport England Lite report of 2013 and the implications of recent facility changes can be summarised as: - the total number of sites (in Run 1) and number of badminton courts available to the community have remained the same, as the opening of the Oakham Enterprise Park has been balanced out with the closure of Kendrew barracks.
 The supply of sports hall space has remained the same as Run 1. - the total demand for sport hall space based on the 2013 population of Rutland was about 10 courts. - there were relatively high levels of satisfied demand for hall sports (95%), which is higher than either the Leicestershire or England averages. - the key issue was that only two of the sites were in (or potentially in) secure community use (Catmose and Oakham Enterprise Park).
 All of the other sites are school sites or MOD with no formal community use agreements, although there is a planning condition on Uppingham School to ensure community use. - there is very limited access to any sports hall space during the day to halls which are 3+ badminton courts or more in size, and only Catmose offers 4 courts.

-- about 72% of the demand for sport hall space was met within Rutland. - nearly 92% of visits to sports halls were made by road. - on average, the peak time usage of facilities was only around 28%, with the Casterton Business School being the most used at around 47%, but this is now approximately 4 miles or 7 minutes from Borderville. - the relative share of sports hall space was least good around Ryhall, however the new facility at Borderville, although just outside of the authority boundary, may have met this need. - 3.79 The 2014 FPM National Run for halls estimates that the throughput of the combined halls at Catmose is 75,812 visits per year.
+- about 72% of the demand for sport hall space was met within Rutland. - nearly 92% of visits to sports halls were made by road. - on average, the peak time usage of facilities was only around 28%, with the Casterton College being the most used at around 47%, but this is now approximately 4 miles or 7 minutes from Borderville. - the relative share of sports hall space was least good around Ryhall, however the new facility at Borderville, although just outside of the authority boundary, may have met this need. - 3.75 The 2014 FPM National Run for halls estimates that the throughput of the combined halls at Catmose is 75,812 visits per year.

-- 3.80 There is a high level of sports hall provision in Rutland, but almost all of the sites do not have security of use with the exception of Catmose, OEP and Uppingham Sports Centre.
-Only OEP has secure community use access during the school day. - 3.81 The new Catmose Sports Facilities are leased to the County Council for 40 years, and a 10 year contract is in place for the management of the sports centre by Stevenage Leisure Limited.
+- 3.76 There is a high level of sports hall provision in Rutland, but almost all of the sites do not have security of use with the exception of Catmose, OEP and Uppingham Sports Centre.
+Only OEP has secure community use access during the school day. - 3.77 The new Catmose Sports Facilities are leased to the County Council for 40 years, expiring in 2051; the old sports facilities are leased for 21 years, expiring in 2032; and a 10 year contract is in place for the management of the sports centre by Stevenage Leisure Limited, expiring in 2021.
 A Sports Joint Use Agreement is in place with the College, and is overseen by a Sports Board.

-3.82 At present there are no anticipated changes to the facility list used for modelling either for Rutland or for any of the surrounding authorities, and it has been assumed that the use of schools by the community will continue largely as it does at present.
+3.78 At present there are no anticipated changes to the facility list used for modelling either for Rutland or for any of the surrounding authorities, and it has been assumed that the use of schools by the community will continue largely as it does at present.